5 Smoother project-based collaboration

 5.8 Automatically adhere to a style guide

-Since we will use it for the project as a workflow dependency, let’s add it to the DESCRIPTION file.
+Since we will use styler for the project as a workflow dependency, let’s add it to the DESCRIPTION file:

 Console